esprit-dev/homebridge-dummy/README.md

 - `trigger.cron` — The cron string for triggering the accessory.  *Required if `trigger.type` = `CRON`
     - See [crontab.guru](http://crontab.guru) for help

-- `sensor` - Optionally attach a sensor that mirrors the state of the parent accessory
+- `sensor.type` - Optionally attach a sensor that mirrors the state of the parent accessory
-    - Only works with `Lightbulb`, `Outlet`, and `Switch`
     - Valid values are `CarbonDioxideSensor`, `CarbonMonoxideSensor`, `ContactSensor`, `LeakSensor`, `MotionSensor`, `OccupancySensor`, or `SmokeSensor`
+- `sensor.timerControlled` - If true, sensor will be activated if accessory is reset by timer but not if it is reset manually

 - `temperatureUnits` - Units to use for thermostats, either 'C' or 'F'